Common VPN Problems and How to Solve them without Calling Customer Support5 min read

 If there’s something strange with your VPN, who you gonna call?
 Well, before contacting Ghostbusters or a VPN provider’s call center for that matter, you might first want to take a look at this piece.
-We have collected the most popular questions and requests from our customer service department.
+KeepSolid VPN Unlimited team has collected the most popular questions and requests from our customer service department, like why is my VPN not working, why VPN won’t stay connected, and other common VPN problems.
 Each item will be complemented with the solutions to help you solve them in no time!

 - VPN not connecting!

 - VPN displays some error message!

 - I have paid for my subscription and still can’t use VPN!

 - Certain websites don’t work with a VPN on!